agollakota/COMP330-HW2_GH/README.md

 *Included Features : Paint, Translator, Text-to-Speech, Calendar, SpellCheck, CAZAPad*

-## **To execute:**
+## **Installation:**
 --------------------------------
-1) Have JDK 7 installed on your device
+1) Install JDK 7 installed on your device
-2) Download the JAR file from the repository
+2) Download the JAR file from the repository or clone the repository into a IDE of your choice
-3) Open the file from your dowloads folder and use the separate features.
+3) Open the file from your dowloads folder and use the separate features